 CRPS can cause emotional or psychological issues for those affected and their families.
-People with this problem might have depression, anxiety, or post-traumatic stress disorder.
+People with this problem might have depression, anxiety, or posttraumatic stress disorder.
 All of these can make the pain seem worse and make rehabilitation efforts harder.
 Let your healthcare provider know how you are feeling.
 There are often ways to help.

 Some other types of therapies have been used to treat other painful conditions.
-These include behavior changes, acupuncture, chiropractic treatment, relaxation techniques such as biofeedback, progressive muscle relaxation, and guided motion therapy.
+These include behavior changes, acupuncture, chiropractic treatment, relaxation methods, such as biofeedback, progressive muscle relaxation, and guided motion therapy.
 It is not clear if they are helpful for this syndrome.
 Talk with your healthcare provider before starting any new type of treatment.